francoiskroll/cutter/README.md

 * v3
     * Detection of microhomology for deletions, see `detectMHdel`.
     * `callMutations` now records every reference & aligned sequence from CRISPResso2 alleles table.

+* v4
+Detection of insertions templated from sequences flanking the cut (`detectTemplatedIns`).